 Sitting your exams

-To pass your exams you must be able to clearly communicate your understanding of HSE legislation and key concepts, as well as your ability to apply them to a workplace.
+To pass your exams you must be able to clearly communicate your understanding of health and safety regulation and key concepts, as well as your ability to apply them to a workplace.
 This means having a good level of writing and oral communication skills, as well as the ability to critically evaluate situations and use evidence to back your conclusions.